General Information If You’re Interested in Joining Us

 In 1998 Barry Cramp took over as Chairman and the first Captain’s Charity Day was held at The Windmill, Coventry, on 30th June with £365.75 being raised for the Schwachman Syndrome Foundation by the then Captain, Gary North.
 The major trophy for this event, the Charity Shield, contested by 22 pairs, was sponsored by Bryan Roberts then mine host at the Crown Inn, Stockton where food and many a pint were enjoyed after outings.
-Since this modest beginning similar events have been held every year at various venues until 2001, then at Stoneleigh Deer Park from 2002 onwards, raising a total of over £24K for 14 different charities.
+Since this modest beginning similar events have been held every year at various venues until 2001, then at Stoneleigh Deer Park from 2002 to date (2018), raising a total of nearly £47K for 20 different charities.

 Since 1997 although a few were convened at the Jolly Abbot pub in Rugby where Graham King was mine host, almost all meetings have been held at the Green Man, the declared HQ of the Napton Golf Society.
 Perhaps the presence of several Long Itchington residents on successive committees may have something to do with it!